theadamsabra/VocalExtractor/README.md

  The repository of Adam Sabra's Undergraduate Thesis.
 In it will contain a CNN intended to separate vocals from songs.

 ## Where is the project at now?
 - I have developed a Preprocess class to preprocess and store the data in a useable format for the model.
-I am currently optimizing it to run on a GPU.
+I am currently compiling the file to speed up the loops needed to preprocess the data.
 - I am now studying various CNN architectures and building them for performance comparison.

 ### Checklist: